-The scientists from all over the passage of time had helped the human race and its society to develop from the age of stones and caves to the age of technology and development.
-They have contributed so much to the society so that we could understand the phenomenon and reason for our existence.
+Scientists from all over the world have helped the human race and its society to develop from the age of stones and caves to the age of technology and development.
+They have contributed so much to society so that we could understand the phenomenon and reason for our existence.
 Their obsession for science had made them discover the facts and truths of the universe and invent new things and technology to make our life easier and civilized.
 Their quest for knowledge and their revelations had often put their lives in danger.
 The orthodox section of the society does not easily accept any changes in their old customs and doesn’t like to be challenged in their beliefs.
 Thus, the new contrasting theories of the scientists were not generally welcomed and they were tortured and burnt alive by the people.
 Even then they did not flinch in their efforts and continued their research and hard work and proved themselves to the world.

 Aristotle was a Greek scientist and philosopher of the ancient age.
 He was a student of Plato and a tutor to the Alexander the Great.
 He made important contributions in almost every aspect including physics, metaphysics, zoology, biology, poetry, music, theater, ethics and logic.
 His contributions were long lasting which are still studied.
 He is known to be “The Philosopher” to the Arabians, and “The First Teacher” to the westerns.
 Aristotle vast writings were composed of approximately 200 works, out of which only 31 survive today.
 His researches were very influential in the development of science over many years.